 Questions we seek to explore include: what does it mean for a Collective Mind to have an identity?; what becomes of the individual in an increasingly connected world?; how can we understand the moral agency of a Collective Mind?

-Throughout the project we have run games testing events and focus groups with students from local schools; The Cherwell and Wheatley Park.
+Throughout the project we have run games testing events and focus groups with students from The Cherwell and Wheatley Park schools.
 These events were co-designed with the NEUROSEC 'Young Persons Advisory Group', to ensure that younger people's perspectives were appropriately captured and included.
-As a result, the students have directly fed into the project design and we will be displaying the final gaming piece in central Oxford with Fusion Arts in May 2023.
+As a result, the students have directly fed into the project design.
+The final gaming experience and accompanying sculptures were displayed at a Fusion Arts Oxford venue in May 2023.
+Watch out for updates here and on our twitter page for future tours of the artworks and game.